 CUC relies exclusively upon diesel generation to produce electricity for Grand Cayman.
 The island has neither hydroelectric potential nor inherent thermal resources, and CUC must rely upon diesel fuel imported to Grand Cayman primarily from refineries in the Caribbean and the Gulf of Mexico.
-The fuel is purchased from the Company's two fuel suppliers, Rubis Cayman Limited ("Rubis")

-and Sol Petroleum Cayman Limited ("Sol"), and transported via pipeline from the suppliers' coastal terminals to CUC's centralized generating plant located in the capital of George Town.
+The fuel is purchased from the Company's two fuel suppliers, Rubis Cayman Limited ("Rubis") and Sol Petroleum Cayman Limited ("Sol"), and transported via pipeline from the suppliers' coastal terminals to CUC's centralized generating plant located in the capital of George Town.

-CUC has 18-month primary and secondary fuel supply contracts with Rubis and Sol entered into in 2012, which were renewed in September 2014.
-Rubis was awarded a 60% share of the total fuel volume required and Sol was awarded a 40% share of the total volume of fuel required.
+CUC has 18-month primary and secondary fuel supply contracts with Rubis and Sol entered into in 2012, which were renewed in September 2014 and are under negotiation for renewal in March 2016.
+Rubis was awarded a 60% share of the total fuel volume required and Sol was awarded the remaining 40% share.
 Each contract has the option to renew for an additional 18 month term.
 Renewal cannot occur earlier than 6 months before the current contract expiry date.

-CUC also has a five year contract for the supply of lubricating oil with Automotive Art Limited, the Chevron authorized distributor of lubricants in the Cayman Islands.
-The lube oil contract expires in June 2015.
-The Company plans to conduct an open bid process, prior to the expiry date, to select a supplier to ensure continued supply at the most competitive rate.
+CUC also has a five year contract for the supply of lubricating oil with Automotive Art Limited ("Automotive Art"), the Chevron authorized distributor of lubricants in the Cayman Islands.
+Prior to the June 2015 expiry of the original lube oil contract with Automotive Art the Company conducted an open bid process to select a supplier to ensure continued supply at the most competitive rate.
+Automotive Art won the bid, and the new five year contract was executed in February 2016.